syniuhin/Readily/codereview.md

 * I think the project structure is incorrect.
 The actual name of the application in Studio is 'ui'.
 You also have two copies of 'build' and 'gradle' folders

 ###package names
-* it's unusual to see underscores '_' in package names
+* **FIXED** it's unusual to see underscores '_' in package names
-* usually package name starts with a web domain.
+* **FIXED** usually package name starts with a web domain.
 So 'cmc' looks weird
-* try to provide package names which are easy to understand.
+* **FIXED** try to provide package names which are easy to understand.
 For your own ease of work in future.
 It's unclear to me what 'ess' means

 ###code organization
 * it's totally up to you, but I would recommend coming up with a code style and following it everywhere.
 This applies for variables' names, method names, etc. I personally like to group methods/variables in a class as such: public methods go first, then private